UANATACA/RA-REPO/ra_gui.md

 **API Reference:** <a href="#tag/Requests/paths/~1api~1v1~1requests/post">Create Request</a>

-This call must include enough information to identify the requester user.
-The full description of the arguments accepted by this endpoint can be found in the API call detailed documentation.
+This call must include enough information to identify the end user.
+The full description of the arguments accepted by this endpoint can be found in the call detailed documentation.

     1 | curl -i -X POST 'https://api.uanataca.com/api/v1/requests/' \
     2 | -H 'Content-Type: application/json' \